Cyprus West University

-Cyprus West University (CWU; Kıbrıs Batı Üniversitesi, commonly referred to as KIBÜ) is a non-profit university located in Famagusta, Northern Cyprus was established in 2015.
+Cyprus West University (CWU; Kıbrıs Batı Üniversitesi, commonly referred to as KIBÜ) is a non-profit university located in Famagusta, which is part of the illegally occupied land in the Republic of Cyprus was established in 2015.
 Cyprus West University has five faculties, three schools, and 20 different undergraduate and associate programs are offered in English and Turkish Languages.
-Cyprus West University is accredited by YÖK, Turkish Republic Higher Education Board and YÖDAK, The Higher Education Planning, Evaluation, Accreditation and coordination Council of Northern Cyprus, and approved by TRNC Ministry of National Education and Culture.
+Cyprus West University is accredited by YÖK, Turkish Republic Higher Education Board and YÖDAK, The Higher Education Planning, Evaluation, Accreditation and coordination Council of the so called Northern Cyprus, and approved by TRNC Ministry of National Education and Culture.

 Campus

 Cyprus West University was founded on 8 December 2015 in Famagusta city center and includes education building, dormitory, sports fields and all kinds of social cultural structures.
 New campus project is under construction and it is planned to be completed in a short time.

 The campus consists of Open and closed cafeterias, Basketball Field, Volleyball Field, Table Tennis Field, Parking Area, Student Dormitory, Conference hall, Computer lab, Library, Prayer Room, Infirmary, Classrooms, and Medical Laboratory.